Suchit-Sarkar/Machine-Unlearning/README.md

 # Machine-Unlearning
-This project demonstrates a few approaches using which the influence of training data can be removed from trained models.
+This is the project for machine unlearning by data poisoning.